Are You Paying Yourself Enough As A Lawn Care Business Owner?

-How much do you pay yourself in salary as an owner of your company?
 Do you take a percentage of the revenues?
 Do you have a set salary with a raise every few years based on profits?
-Or even worse, do you share the business account with your personal account and just use the company credit card?
+Alternatively, even worse, do you share the business account with your personal account and just use the company credit card?

-The best way to know how much you should pay yourself in salary is to first know your numbers.
-Have your accounting numbers: calculate your revenues, expenses, and profits per year and see how much the company can handle to pay you.
+The best way to know how much you should pay yourself in salary is first to know your numbers.
+Have your accounting numbers available.
+Calculate your revenues, expenses, and profits per year and see how much the company can handle to pay you.
 Don’t forget to make sure that you are accounting for future expenses like mowers or trucks or other equipment you’ll need in the future when your current equipment breaks down.
-Also be sure to realize how much money you need to pay your employees to get the work done and have money for their raises in the future.
+Also, be sure to realize how much money you need to pay your employees.
+Be sure you’ll have enough to get the work done and have money for their raises in the future.

 Turf Magazine says that in 2014, the average owner income was $53,323 a year (see the full article here).
 Here are a few systems that company owners often use to figure out their salaries.

 Many entrepreneurs in the Green Industry start their companies without figuring out their salary – they just expect to live off of any extra money they have once the company’s bills are paid.
 This can result in a lot of confusion between what are the company’s assets and the owners assets.

 It is a good idea to start with a small salary knowing that your company will grow and pay more in the future if you can invest larger sums of money now.
 Many business owners start with as little a salary as $24,000 a year.
 However, if you combine all your money in one banking account that can make it very difficult to track your business expenses versus personal expenses and can make it hard to grow as a company and possibly get you in trouble with the IRS!
 Always make sure that you run separate accounts for your business and personal expenses.